stormpath/stormpath-framework-spec/social.md

 }
 ```

-The available `/authorize` URL(s) can be used as-is to kick of the social login flow.
+The available `/authorize` URL(s) can be used as-is to kick off the social login flow.
 There are additional parameters that can be added to the `/authorize` URL as described [here](#optional-query-parameters).

 ### Construct the `/authorize` URL